 Pour Overs and Coffee Blooms

-The coffee bloom process is slightly different when using a Chemex pour over, or any pour over method for that matter.
-To start the bloom process, slowly pour your hot water (not boiling water) over your freshly ground coffee beans, in a circular motion starting from the outside and then slowly working your way into the middle.
+The coffee bloom process is slightly different when using a Chemex pour-over, or any pour-over method for that matter.
+To start the blooming process, slowly pour your hot water (not boiling water) over your freshly ground coffee beans, in a circular motion starting from the outside and then slowly working your way into the middle.

 The trick is to use just enough water so that the coffee grounds are saturated and uniformly soaked, but they don’t become too wet that coffee starts to drip through the filter.
 Let the coffee bloom for roughly 60-seconds if you are using a Chemex.
 Once the bloom has finished, continue with the pour and your regular “pour over” routine.

 Coffee Bloom Using Automatic Drip Coffee Makers (Yes it’s possible)

 If you are still using an automatic push-button drip coffee maker, you obviously haven’t spent too much time on the Bean Ground coffee blog reading through our articles, so you’ve yet to venture into the real world of manual coffee brewing.

 Hey, that’s okay, but I strongly suggest that you ditch those push-button coffee makers and find out what you’re missing with manual brewing.

 To coffee bloom using a drip coffee maker first begin by placing a filter into your basket (I would recommend using a Gold Tone filter).
 Next, add your freshly ground coffee beans and then pour in just enough water to soak the grounds, just like the Chemex you want to saturate the coffee but not too much, you don’t want the water to start dripping through the filter.

 You should now start to see the bubbling coffee bloom at this stage, wait for a minute to a minute and a half, then just operate the auto-drip coffee maker as you normally would.

 If you bloom your coffee before your regular brewing cycle, you’ll notice that the water will form an even pool on top of the coffee grounds rather than the few drip depressions.
 This even pool of water will allow for an evener extraction and an ultimately better-tasting cup.